|

 (prayer quorum) and may lead prayer and other religious

 services in the family and the community.
+Jewish

-Inspiration "How wonderful it is that nobody need wait a
+Inspiration"How wonderful it is that nobody need wait a

 single moment before starting to improve the